pfnet-research/chainer-segnet/README.md

 # SegNet

-SegNet implementation &amp; experiments written in Chainer
+SegNet implementation & experiments written in Chainer

 This is an unofficial implementation of SegNet.
 This implementation doesn't use L-BFGS for optimization.
 This uses Adam with the default settings.